thebkbuffalo/url_shortener/README.md

 Considering this app is an API, I would use Postman (downloaded so you can test with localhost, https://www.postman.com/) or something similar used for testing API endpoints.

 ### Available API urls
--- be sure to prepend `localhost:3000` or wherever this ends up getting deployed
+-- be sure to prepend `localhost:3000` if you're testing locally or `https://enigmatic-falls-41377.herokuapp.com` for production.

 --USERS--
 - GET `/api/v1/users.json` -- Users index endpoint (also includes links associated with each user)